golemfactory/golem-docs/src/pages/docs/creators/tools/yagna/yagna-installation-for-requestors.md

 {% /tabs %}

 {% alert level="warning" %}
 The instructions above allow you to set a temporary app-key that will disappear after the Yagna service restart.
 That is good for experiments and for running examples and tutorials.
 For production deployment, it is recommended to use a unique app-key generated using `yagna app-key create <key-name>` command.
+See [Yagna mostly used commands](/docs/creators/tools/yagna-mostly-used-commands) for details.

 {% /alert %}